 Quickbooks enables Intuit’s exorbitant fees, but tiered pricing is what makes it possible for the company to advertise rates that appear far more competitive than they actually are.
 To understand how Intuit uses tiered pricing to conceal high rates we first need to look at the wholesale cost of credit card processing.

-Interchange fees are the rates charged by banks that issue credit cards.
-Interchange fees are the same for all businesses and processors, and they represent the lowest possible rate for a given transaction.
+The banks that issue credit cards charge interchange.
+Interchange fees are the same for all businesses and processors.
+They represent the lowest possible rate for a given transaction.

 If you’ve strolled through the blog here at CardFellow, or better yet, used our service to compare credit card processors in minutes, you know there are two basic forms of credit card processing pricing called interchange plus and tiered.